 - Pizzelle: anise-flavored wafer cookies, made with a waffle iron-like tool.

 - Timballo: (speciality of Teramo) a large baked lasagna-like dish, filled with meat, vegetables, and/or rice, often served at Christmas & Easter.

 - Porchetta: a moist boneless pork roast, slow roasted with rosemary, garlic, and pepper.

 - Brodetto: (speciality of Chieti province) fish soup.
 Ventricina: a fatty, salame-type cold cut, with pepper, hot pepper, and fennel seeds.

 Hungry yet? 😉

-And Abruzzo has also turned out some famous people.
+And Abruzzo has turned out some famous people as well.

 - Dean Martin and Perry Como—both proud of their Abruzzo origins.

 - And the famous poet Christina Rossetti!
 (Gabriele’s daughter).

 We love this region.
 Well-known for its food and wine.
 Its landscapes, natural beauties, parks, and nature reserves.
 But also for its characteristic hillside areas covered with vineyards and olive groves.
 Like those right outside our door, as in our featured image.